kamalh16/protobuf-javalite-firebase-wellknowntypes/README.md

 proto-google-common-protos extracted OK
 protolite-well-known-types extracted OK
 classes extracted OK
-ptek-protobuf-javalite-firebase-wellknowntypes.jar created OK
+anura-protobuf-javalite-firebase-wellknowntypes.jar created OK
 ```

-ptek-protobuf-javalite-firebase-wellknowntypes.jar can be found in output dir.
+anura-protobuf-javalite-firebase-wellknowntypes.jar can be found in output dir.

 If successful fatjar will be in output directory.